GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

 ---
+author: Holland
-title: Daisy Seed Setup Guide
+title: Getting Started with the Electrosmith Daisy Seed Part 1
 date: 2021-10-07 12:46
+description:
 ---

-# Electrosmith Daisy Seed: Getting Started
-By Holland Sersen -
-10-07-2021

 ## Abstract
 The [Electrosmith Daisy Seed][DaisySeed] is a [microprocessor](https://en.wikipedia.org/wiki/Microprocessor) made for [embedded](https://en.wikipedia.org/wiki/Embedded_system) music applications.
 It allows for the rapid development of devices such as audio effects and synthesizers.